LambdaPT11/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [x] Why would you use class component over function components (removing hooks from the question)?

+The class component is the only component that handles state.
+Using the constructor with super can also allow you to pass props.

-- [ ] Name three lifecycle methods and their purposes.
+- [x] Name three lifecycle methods and their purposes.

+1. Mounting - sets the component to life in the DOM.
+This is the first stack and creations of all the goodness that was coded for the component.
+2. Render/update - this is where state is manipulated and parts that need work, get it, and shown.
+3. Unmount - This happens once and once it happens there is no coming back.
+ComponentWillUnmount is used for clean up before death

-- [ ] What is the purpose of a custom hook?
+- [x] What is the purpose of a custom hook?

+Custom hooks can incorporate functions and state to cover several things at once.
+Like one hook to handel many inputs.

-- [ ] Why is it important to test our apps?
+- [X] Why is it important to test our apps?

+It is important to test apps to ensure the integrity of the work, the stability of the team, and protect your personal sanity.

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
 - [ ] Add TL as collaborator on Github.
 - [ ] Clone your OWN version of Repo. **(Not Lambda's by mistake!)**
 - [ ] Create a new Branch locally: `git checkout -b <firstName-lastName>`.